djaus2/MauiMediaRecorderVideoSample-Android/README.md

 [HWUI] Davey! duration=27374ms; Flags=0, FrameTimelineVsyncId=181826,
 ```

-Maybe have to fork it off to another thread ??
+Maybe have to fork it off to another thread ?? _Have noticed that some of controls relying on permisssions only work in the main thread._

 ## Footnote
 - As suggested in Pull Requests, changed the TargetFramework slightly, still not working.